+STRATEGY A-2

+IMPROVE SECURE BIKE PARKING AND END-OF-TRIP FACILITIES FOR CYCLISTS

 Increase and improve secure bike parking options across campus and end-of-trip facilities including lockers, changeroom areas and showers.

+OPPORTUNITY

 UBC provides several secure bicycle parking locations on campus as well as end-of-trip facilities including showers, and washroom amenities.
 UBCycles also offers secure storage of commuter bicycles with access to day-use lockers, showers and tools.
 To accommodate the planned increase in the number of cycling trips to campus, additional reliable, secure, and convenient places to park personal bikes and get ready for a day of work or school is essential.
 A good distribution of facilities across the campus is necessary to ensure the whole campus community is provided with a convenient option of biking to work/ school.

-As additional end-of-trip facilities will likely need to be delivered in new buildings, their timing, size and configuration may be constrained by competing program needs.

-Ongoing

-IMPROVE SECURE BIKE PARKING AND END-OF-TRIP FACILITIES FOR CYCLISTS
+ACTIONS

-• ACTION 13.1 - Update UBC Okanagan Design Guidelines to include minimum requirements for bike parking, secure bike parking and end-of-trip facilities for new capital building projects.
+- ACTION A-2.1 Update UBC Okanagan Design Guidelines to include minimum requirements for bike parking, secure bike parking and end-of-trip facilities for new capital building projects.
 [1-2 Years]

-ACTION 13.2 - Carry out a full review of bike parking and end-of-trip facilities on campus to identify gaps and identify a suite of improvements to provide campus wide coverage of secure bike parking options and end of trip facilities.
+- ACTION A-2.2 Carry out a full review of bike parking and end-of-trip facilities on campus to identify gaps and identify a suite of improvements to provide campus wide coverage of secure bike parking options and end of trip facilities.
 [2-5 Years]

-ACTION 13.3 - Explore opportunities for new secure bike parking facilities as stand-alone structures and/or incorporated within future structured vehicular parking facilities.
+- ACTION A-2.3 Explore opportunities for new secure bike parking facilities as stand-alone structures and/or incorporated within future structured vehicular parking facilities.
 [2-5 Years]

+DEPENDENCIES AND OTHER CONSIDERATIONS

+As additional end-of-trip facilities will likely need to be delivered in new buildings, their timing, size and configuration may be constrained by competing program needs.

+IMPACT: MEDIUM

+IMPLEMENTATION

+соѕт

+\$

+TIMING

+Ongoing

+LEAD

+Campus Planning + Sustainable Transportation Program Office

+OBJECTIVES ADVANCED

+3. All ages and abilities

+Active and sustainable modes

+7. Resilience and adaptability

+STRATEGY A-3

 ENHANCE WAYFINDING FOR ACTIVE TRANSPORTATION

 Add more pedestrian and cyclist wayfinding including signage, maps and online tools.

+OPPORTUNITY

 Wayfinding for active transportation offers support for users by providing direction and reassurance along their trip.
 Wayfinding reduces the barrier of users having to plan routes in advance by providing directions to their destination along the way.

+ACTIONS

-- ACTION 14.1 Add wayfinding for cyclists on campus, prioritizing routes to key destinations on campus and to routes heading off campus.
-[2-5 Years] - ACTION 14.2 Advocate for and collaborate with the City of Kelowna to improve wayfinding on active transportation routes to campus.
-[2-5 Years] - ACTION 14.3 Enhance existing pedestrian wayfinding infrastructure on campus and explore / leverage online wayfinding tools.
+- ACTION A-3.1 Add wayfinding for cyclists on campus, prioritizing routes to key destinations on campus and to routes heading off campus.
 [2-5 Years]

+- ACTION A-3.2 Advocate for and collaborate with the City of Kelowna to improve wayfinding on active transportation routes to campus.
+[2-5 Years]

+- ACTION A-3.3 Enhance existing pedestrian wayfinding infrastructure on campus and explore / leverage online wayfinding tools.
+[2-5 Years]

+DEPENDENCIES AND OTHER CONSIDERATIONS

-This strategy requires collaboration and support from City of Kelowna to update
+This strategy requires collaboration and support from City of Kelowna to update signage and wayfinding on activate transportation routes to campus and is closely coordinated with efforts to improve connections (Strategy A-1) and end-of-trip facilities (Strategy A-2).

+IMPACT: MEDIUM

+IMPLEMENTATION

+соѕт

+\$

+TIMING

+Short-term

+LEAD

-Program Office
+Sustainable Transportation Program Office

+OBJECTIVES ADVANCED